macaroni-os/macaroni-site/site/content/docs/getting-started.md

-# Install Macaroni LXD Containers
+# Install Macaroni LXD/Incus Containers

-Macaroni OS supply their LXD images over a Simplestreams Server with help of the [simplestreams-builder](https://github.com/MottainaiCI/simplestreams-builder) tool.
+Macaroni OS supply their LXD/Incus images over a Simplestreams Server with help of the [simplestreams-builder](https://github.com/MottainaiCI/simplestreams-builder) tool.

 To configure your LXD system to download Macaroni OS images you need to add the `macaroni` remote: